gxlover0625/LLM-ArxivPaper/readme.md

 - [X] [2025.05.18]🎯📢LLM-ArxivPaper now supports automated Arxiv paper scraping via Web UI.

 ## Installation
+### Install Dependencies
 ```shell
 git clone https://github.com/gxlover0625/LLM-ArxivPaper.git
 cd LLM-ArxivPaper
 pip install -r requirements.txt
 ```
+### Install Chrome
+Since LLM-ArxivPaper requires the use of Chrome for web crawling, it is necessary to install Chrome on the Linux system.
+The ways to install Chrome vary across different systems.
+Here, we demonstrate the installation method for `Ubuntu systems` without using sudo privileges.